 I’m a Colorado native with roots deep in the American south on my mother’s side (from Virginia to Texas and just about everywhere in between!) and entirely in Germany on my father’s side.
 It’s an odd mix, finding records of my ancestors from 1680 Virginia on one side to being a first-generation American on the other.

-I’ve written for both the National Genealogical Society Quarterly (see Judy G. Russell, “`Don’t Stop There!’
-Connecting Josias Baker to His Burke County, North Carolina, Parents,” National Genealogical Society Quarterly 99 (March 2011): 25-41, and “George Washington Cottrell of Texas: One Man or Two?,” National Genealogical Society Quarterly 105 (September 2017): 165-179), the National Genealogical Society Magazine (see Judy G. Russell, “Autosomal DNA testing,” National Genealogical Society Magazine, October-December 2011, 38-43, and “Fifty years of credentialing,” National Genealogical Society Magazine, January-March 2014, 15-19, and “Shootout at the Rhododendron Lodge: Reconstructing Life-Changing Events,” National Genealogical Society Magazine, January-March 2015, 28-35), and BCG’s OnBoard newsletter, among others.
+I’ve written for publications including the National Genealogical Society Quarterly (see Judy G. Russell, “`Don’t Stop There!’
+Connecting Josias Baker to His Burke County, North Carolina, Parents,” National Genealogical Society Quarterly 99 (March 2011): 25-41, and “George Washington Cottrell of Texas: One Man or Two?,” National Genealogical Society Quarterly 105 (September 2017): 165-179), the National Genealogical Society Magazine (see Judy G. Russell, “Autosomal DNA testing,” National Genealogical Society Magazine, October-December 2011, 38-43, “Fifty years of credentialing,” National Genealogical Society Magazine, January-March 2014, 15-19, and “Shootout at the Rhododendron Lodge: Reconstructing Life-Changing Events,” National Genealogical Society Magazine, January-March 2015, 28-35), and BCG’s OnBoard newsletter, among others.
 I currently serve on the Editorial Board of the National Genealogical Society Quarterly.

 I lecture on a wide variety of genealogical topics, ranging from using court records in our family history to understanding DNA testing.
 My current lecture list is in the Lecture link above, and I’d be happy to discuss new topics with any group interested in having me speak, and welcome opportunities to speak both virtually and in-person (as conditions allow).
 Feel free to contact me about your particular needs.